shellntel/HashMaster1000/readme.md

 1. **Password Cracking Data**: The analysis includes only cracked passwords.
 Many hashes remain uncracked, so the report represents a subset of the total accounts.
 2. **Accounts vs. Hashes**: Due to password reuse, the number of cracked accounts may exceed the number of unique cracked hashes.
 3. **Blank Passwords**: Accounts with blank passwords are reported as cracked.
 Therefore, blank passwords have a zero character length and include zero complexity categories.
-It is critical that accounts with blank passwords are disabled and it's important to note that account state (enabled/disabled) data is unavaiable and therefore not reflected in this analysis.
+It is critical that accounts with blank passwords are disabled and it's important to note that account state (enabled/disabled) information is unavaiable and therefore not reflected in this analysis.

 ---